-- 1. Emergency engine stop switch in OFF position or tether cord cap not installed on engine cut-off switch. - Place the emergency engine stop switch in the ON position and install tether cord cap on engine cut-off switch. - 2.
+- 1. One of the switch is not in the position to start the engine. - Place the emergency engine stop switch in the ON position and install tether cord cap on engine cut-off switch. - 2.
 Throttle applied while attempting an engine start. - Release throttle while cranking.